 Publish/Update a git repo to SAFE Network

-safe://dweb-blog.dgit is not a website like github, and can't be browsed using SAFE Browser like other SAFE URIs.
-It is just a copy of the contents of your local safegit repo available for cloning using git clone
+safe://dweb-blog.dgit is not a website like github.
+It is a copy of the contents of your local

 git push safegit <branch>

-You can then push everything to your SAFE remote with:
+You can now push everything to your SAFE remote with

 Clone a git repo from SAFE Network